-There is a wide range of long term retirement plan that can create sustainable sources of income that can support your lifestyle in retirement and Roth IRA and 401k are two of such plans that are worth comparing.
+There is a wide range of long term retirement plans that can create sustainable sources of income that can support your lifestyle in retirement and Roth IRA and 401k are two of such plans that are worth comparing.

 Both are retirement investment savings that workers can benefit from tremendously.
 Though there are similarities and there are differences between them, you can make regular contributions to both plans at the same time provided you meet certain requirements.
 They are both excellent tax-efficient ways to save for your retirement, as an employee.